sindresorhus/got/documentation/3-streams.md

 **Note:**
 > - [`HTTPError`s](./8-errors.md#httperror) cannot be retried if [`options.throwHttpErrors`](./2-options.md#throwhttperrors) is `false`.
->   This is because stream data is saved to `error.response.body` - streams can be read only once.
+>   This is because stream data is saved to `error.response.body` and streams can be read only once.
-> - For Promise API, there is no such limitation.
+> - For the Promise API, there is no such limitation.

 #### `retryCount`